You may have heard the marketing mantra: ‘It’s cheaper to sell to existing customers than to go out and find new ones.’

-Additionally, blogs are effective at canvasing support and encouraging existing customers to share your content to their wider networks, which in turn can attract new visitors/customers.
+Additionally, blogs are effective at canvassing support and encouraging existing customers to share your content to their wider networks, which in turn can attract new visitors/customers.

 1. Be customer focused: Ask your customers what are their common issues and questions, and write your blogs in response.
 For some more ideas about topics, see our previous post.

-2. Structure blogs effectively: Make your blog easier to digest by including clear headings and sub headings.
+2. Structure blogs effectively: Make your blog easier to digest by including clear headings and subheadings.
 This allows your audience to skim the blog to grasp the most important points within it.
-Links to external resources show that you have done your research and will instill trust.
+Links to external resources show that you have done your research and will instil trust.

 3. Be transparent: If you’re writing a comparison blog, don’t be afraid to include products from your competitors; just don’t forget to mention why you feel that your products and services are better value for money.
 Remain objective or your customers will tune out.